 What do I need to do?

-It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through your IELTS test centre.
+It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through your IELTS test center.

-If your centre does not have the equipment or space you need (e.g. a separate room), they will try to help you to find another centre that does.
+If your center does not have the equipment or space you need (e.g. a separate room), they will try to help you to find another center that does.

-Your centre may also ask you to provide a medical certificate.
+Your center may also ask you to provide a medical certificate.

 What medical evidence must I have?

-You must give the centre a report about your learning difficulty:
+You must give the center a report about your learning difficulty:

-If you do not have (or cannot get) a report like this, talk to your IELTS test centre.
+If you do not have (or cannot get) a report like this, talk to your IELTS test center.

 What special arrangements can I ask for?

 There are lots of different options – choose what you need from the list below.
-You can then ask your centre to make the arrangements you need.
+You can then ask your center to make the arrangements you need.

 Once you have received permission for any special arrangements mentioned below, your answers will be marked in the same way as all other test takers.
 For example, if you make a spelling or grammar mistake, you may lose marks.